allianz/ng-aquila/projects/ng-aquila/src/ag-grid/ag-grid.md

 ## Compatibility
 The theme was built with ag-grid-angular version `^30.0.0`.
 It might work with other versions as well, but we did not test it.

+Please also note that for some design features the theme makes use of the `:has` css selector which is currently still in development in Firefox, as such we are not supporting Firefox at the moment.

 ## How to use
 The ag-grid theme assumes that one of the library themes is already imported to use css variables from there.